Ayesha-da/pneumonia_detection_analysis/README.md

 For the model training we used google colab-GPU to run the model and process the charts.
 We encountered few issues while running model on local machine such as shutting down of kernel due to delayed times.

-- Difficulties encountered while processing images
+- Difficulties Encountered While Processing Images

-We are working with over 5,800 images and we encountered very long training time, installation of new packages such as cvs and updating version of TensorFlow.
+We worked with over 5,800 images and encountered a very long training time, installation of new packages such as cvs and updating the version of TensorFlow.
 We also faced the problem of overfitting.

-- CNN model architectures and layers
+- CNN Model Architectures and Layers

-We tried various hyperparameters such as different optimizers such as "adam", "rmsprop", various activation functions such as sigmoid, relu and adding dropout layers, normalization function, increasing/decreasing nodes ,to work with the model.
+We tried various hyperparameters such as different optimizers like "adam", "rmsprop", various activation functions such as sigmoid, relu and adding dropout layers, normalization function, and increasing/decreasing nodes.

-Our model had overfitting problem.
+Our model had an overfitting problem.
 We used early stopping criteria to stop training once the model performance stopped improving.
-We also added "patience" argument that adds a delay to the trigger in terms of the number of epochs on which we would like to see no improvement.
-We also tried to use early stopping technique by adding and adjusting "baseline".
+We also added a "patience" argument that adds a delay to the trigger in terms of the number of epochs on which we would like to see no improvement.
+We also tried to use the early stopping technique by adding and adjusting "baseline".

 EarlyStopping(monitor='val_accuracy', mode='max') overfitting pneumonia class.
  EarlyStopping(monitor='val_loss', mode='min') overfitting normal class